Kingsman44/aps-portfolio.github.io/README.md

 [3] GeeksforGeeks.
 "Algorithms."
 [Online].
 Available: [https://www.geeksforgeeks.org/fundamentals-of-algorithms/](https://www.geeksforgeeks.org/fundamentals-of-algorithms/)

+# 2. Objectives

+The primary objectives of this portfolio are to:

+1. Illustrate the practical applications of fundamental algorithmic problem-solving techniques, such as graph theory, sorting, searching, and data compression, within the context of the Swiggy food delivery platform.

+2. Demonstrate how these techniques can be utilized to address real-world challenges faced by Swiggy, such as optimizing search functionality, personalizing recommendations, detecting fraudulent activities, and enhancing delivery efficiency.

+3. Evaluate the effectiveness of various algorithms and data structures in addressing these challenges, considering factors like time complexity, space complexity, and overall performance.

+4. Quantify the potential impact of algorithmic optimizations on key performance indicators, including customer satisfaction, order fulfillment speed, fraud detection rates, and operational costs.

+5. Highlight the importance of continuous innovation and adaptation in algorithmic problem-solving to meet the evolving needs of the food delivery industry and maintain a competitive advantage.

 # 3. Business Use Cases:

 ## 1. Live Search Completion or suggestion in Swiggy App